 Personalization works wonders for your marketing strategy, and cross-selling is no exception.
 If someone previously shopped with you, consider using their past interactions to send them personalized recommendations for products they might like.

-Amazon does an excellent job with this tactic.
+Amazon does an excellent job with this ecommerce personalization tactic.
 They personalize your browsing experience on the site and send you curated recommendations based on your browsing and purchase history.

 These recommendations showcase products the customer might not have known about before, and if you personalize them well, the customer will see their value.
 They’ll appreciate the seamless experience you offer them — and you continuously sell additional products in the process!